Search

 Suam na Mais:Corn Soup with Shrimps and Spinach

 Suam na Mais is a classic Filipino soup which consists of corn kernels sautéed with shrimps, in a clear broth with spinach leaves and flavored with fish sauce (“patis”).
-Use either organic vegetable soup broth or rice wash, which is called "hugas bigas" for the broth.
-I took advantage of the sweet corn season this summer by using 4 large ears for this recipe.
+Use either organic vegetable soup broth or rice wash for the broth.
+I took advantage of the sweet corn season this summer for this recipe.
 This is the perfect comfort food any time.
 I make a large cauldron of Suam and we enjoy it for many memorable meals.
 This is an Asian In America recipe.
 Serves 2 for a meal or up to 4 as a soup starter.

 Course: Appetizer, Dinner, Lunch, Side Dish, Soup